menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Atlanta has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Atlanta has few renters and college students.
 But the biggest reason it is quieter in Atlanta than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Atlanta may be for you.

-The per capita income in Atlanta in 2022 was $24,083, which is low income relative to Michigan and the nation.
-This equates to an annual income of $96,332 for a family of four.
+The per capita income in Atlanta in 2022 was $23,176, which is low income relative to Michigan and the nation.
+This equates to an annual income of $92,704 for a family of four.
+Atlanta also has one of the higher rates of people living in poverty in the nation, with 31.67% of its population below the federal poverty line.

+Atlanta is a somewhat ethnically-diverse town.
 The people who call Atlanta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlanta residents report their race to be White, followed by Asian.
-Important ancestries of people in Atlanta include German, Irish, French, Polish, and English.
+Important ancestries of people in Atlanta include German, Irish, Polish, French, and English.

 The most common language spoken in Atlanta is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Tagalog.

 Real Estate in Popular Atlanta Neighborhoods